tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Adventurer Feat

 Whenever an enemy fails to disengage from you, you also deal damage to that enemy equal to your Dexterity or Constitution modifier.
-At 5th level, damage is double the modifier.
-At 8th level, it's triple.
+At champion tier, damage is double the modifier.
+At epic tier, it's triple.

 #### Champion Feat